unjs/ufo/README.md

 ### `withHttp(input)`

-Adds or replaces url protocol to `http://`.
+Adds or replaces the URL protocol to `http://`.

 **Example:**